 What about the future?

 Bill Gates, co-founder of Microsoft believes that the future of healthcare is about noninvasive blood tests.
 “More accurate, less expensive, and earlier diagnosis of issues will revolutionize how we treat people and prevent disease while reducing costs,” explained Gates.

-I agree with this prediction, moreover, I add point-of-care as well as home lab testing that will be the most significant advancement in the field – completely changing the methods used in primary care and diagnostics.
+I agree with this prediction, moreover, I add that point-of-care, as well as home lab testing, will be the most significant advancement in the field – completely changing the methods used in primary care and diagnostics.
 Coupled with portable mobile technology, it could enable doctors in rural or developing regions to give an accurate diagnosis without the need to travel or wait for the results for days.
 Thus, while Theranos caused a setback in the development path of blood testing, it at least showed that the field is in dire need of innovation and that the revolution of blood testing will not be a quick process.
 Somewhere in the next decades, due to the hard work of scientists and biotech companies, we might have the home laboratory of our dreams.